-In accordance with Section 14A of the Exchange Act, which was amended pursuant to the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank"), we are asking shareholders to approve a non-binding advisory resolution approving our executive compensation as reported in this Proxy Statement.
+In accordance with Section 14A of the Exchange Act, which was amended pursuant to the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank"), we are asking shareholders to approve a non-binding advisory resolution our executive compensation as reported in this Proxy Statement.
+At our 2021 annual meeting, we received approximately 98.3% approval on our advisory vote on the compensation of the named executive officers.

-As described above in this Proxy Statement, our executive compensation program is designed to motivate the Company's named executive officers to create long-term value for our shareholders and is heavily weighted towards both short-and long-term performance-based compensation.
+As described above in this Proxy Statement, our executive compensation program is designed to motivate the Company's named executive officers to create long-term value for our shareholders and is heavily weighted towards both short and long-term performance-based compensation.